emilyvertosick/Statistics-Course/docs/09-answers.md

 </table></div>
 ```

 This suggests that the presence of obstruction or adhesion influences survival, as well as the number of nodes.
 Neither age (surprisingly) nor sex are likely to have a large impact (the confidence interval does not include any large differences between groups).
-The p value for perforation is non-significant, but the confidence intervals are wide.
+The p-value for perforation is non-significant, but the confidence intervals are wide.
 Why is this?
 Try this:

 ```r